GhostWriters/DockSTARTer/docs/introduction.md

 # Introduction

-## What DockSTARTer Is
+## What TrunkSTARTer Is

-- DockSTARTer is a script that installs Docker and other dependencies for you.
+- TrunkSTARTer is a script that installs Docker and other dependencies for you.
-- DockSTARTer comes with configurations to run various apps.
+- TrunkSTARTer comes with configurations to run various apps.
-- DockSTARTer can be operated through a friendly GUI of terminal menus.
+- TrunkSTARTer can be operated through a friendly GUI of terminal menus.
-- DockSTARTer can be operated through commands for more advanced users who do not prefer the GUI.
+- TrunkSTARTer can be operated through commands for more advanced users who do not prefer the GUI.
-- DockSTARTer is here to give you the freedom to choose what you want to run.
+- TrunkSTARTer is here to give you the freedom to choose what you want to run.
-- DockSTARTer allows you to run apps that are not included using [Overrides / Introduction](https://dockstarter.com/overrides/introduction).
+- TrunkSTARTer allows you to run apps that are not included using [Overrides / Introduction](https://trunkstarter.com/overrides/introduction).

-## What DockSTARTer Is Not
+## What TrunkSTARTer Is Not

-- DockSTARTer is not a pre-made set of apps that run an exact way (you get to choose what to run and how to run it).
+- TrunkSTARTer is not a pre-made set of apps that run an exact way (you get to choose what to run and how to run it).
-- DockSTARTer does not configure apps for you (think of it more like installing apps as a service, settings inside the app are still up to you, although our documentation will have recommendations).
+- TrunkSTARTer does not configure apps for you (think of it more like installing apps as a service, settings inside the app are still up to you, although our documentation will have recommendations).
-- DockSTARTer does not configure storage for you (you may use local storage, or cloud storage, multiple disks, raid, etc).
+- TrunkSTARTer does not configure storage for you (you may use local storage, or cloud storage, multiple disks, raid, etc).

 ## System Requirements